MC-git37/astronomical-observation/README.md

 If you use **astronomical observation** for research, please cite:
 * paper **AN OBSERVATION SCHEDULING SYSTEM FOR RADIO TELESCOPE ARRAY** Before attributing better methods to software development and maintenance, please consider me as a co-author of the dependent publication

+Acknowledgement
+===
+The uv coverage module was developed based on an integrated VLBI simulator, namely [VNSIM](https://github.com/ZhenZHAO/VNSIM).